 Residents with dementia or Alzheimer's may have difficulty communicating.
 Others may be hesitant to report abuse or neglect for fear of staff retribution.
 If you suspect that your loved one may suffer from nursing home neglect or abuse, look for these signs:

 Nursing homes receiving Medicaid or Medicare funds must comply with federal regulations.
 According to CFR 483.13, all residents have “the right to be free from verbal, sexual, physical, and mental abuse, corporal punishment, and involuntary seclusion.”
-Getting a lawyer to file your nursing home abuse claim holds staff accountable for their actions and stops funding to facilities that violate federal standard of care guidelines.
+Having a lawyer file your nursing home neglect claim holds abusers accountable for their actions and stops funding to facilities that violate federal standard of care guidelines.